 This is due both to what she can do and what she can’t do.
 While the Queen is the most powerful unit, able to both fly and attack at the begging of each match, she also has access to a powerful downward dash movement workers can never gain.
 In addition, she also has the ability to take control of upgrade chambers(more on these in a moment)locking them off from the enemy team.

 While her abilities make her a potent force to deal with, her most critical feature is her weakness.
 If the Queen dies three times the game is over.
 While this check is important to game balancing, it comes at a cost.
 If a group finds themselves with a significantly worse player controlling their Queen than their opponents it can be a very hard match.

-While the Queen’s power lies in her focused role killing opposing players, the workers’ strength lie in versatility.
+While the Queen’s power lies in her focused role in killing opposing players, the workers’ strength lies in versatility.
 Workers can do almost anything.
 Right at the start they can ride the snail or grab berries from around the map and return them to the hive.
-However, if a worker gains access to an upgrade pod, they can become something else entirely.
+However, if a worker gains access to an upgraded pod, they can become something else entirely.

 Upgrade pods are scattered throughout maps, with each pod bearing two symbols on it.
 These symbols correspond with the type of upgrades workers can acquire by entering the pod.
 Upgrades range from shields, speed boosts, and flight, to a number of different weapon types.
 When a worker gains a weapon type it losses its other abilities, making combat its new function.
 Due to this upgradability, workers are excellent in pursuing whatever goal the player is chasing.

 Killer Queen Black launches with six different maps available for players to compete on.
 While all the maps are well balanced and look distinctive they, along with some questionable implementation, quickly became the game’s weakest point for me.